instantOS/instantos.github.io/docs/instantwm.md

 ## Start here

-- [Layouts](layouts.md) explains the persistent manual tree, one-shot layout presets, maximized presentation, keyboard placement, and tiled mouse resize.
+- [Layouts](layouts.md) explains how to arrange, swap, and resize windows with the keyboard or mouse.
 - [Floating windows](floating.md) covers free movement, resizing, and the difference between floating and tiled drag gestures.
 - [Keybindings reference](hotkeys.md) lists the current default keyboard and